dl1bz/deskhpsdr/README.md

 - completed: add new UDP listener for my RX200 ESP32 project, which send via UDP broadcast data in JSON<br>
   format like forward and reflected power, SWR and show the received and parsed data onscreen<br>
   as panadapter overlay (need now json-c as additional lib, so please install it)<br>
-- completed: add new serial device, which can be used as an external PTT switch using RTS or DTR signaling<br>
+- completed: add new serial device, which can be used as an external PTT input using RTS & CTS signaling similar like Thetis
-  (similar like in Thetis)<br>

 Things marked as "under development" are not fully tested and have maybe issues.<br>
 Things marked as "completed" are tested a longer time and will work without known issues up to now.<br>